-Below, given figure or example clearly defines the necessity and working of the regression testing.
+Below, given figure clearly defines the necessity and working of the regression testing.

 We have a software application with functionality:A+B. On testing the application, a bug gets identified and detected.
 Patches & bug-fixation process including changes in the code is being carried out to remove or resolve the identified bug.
 However, in the process of bug-removal, the existing functionality of the application also gets affected:B-A. Thus, regression testing is carried out to evaluate whether existing functionalities has been impaired or not along with the occurrence of any new bug or issue in the event of changes and bug-fixation.